Caring for yourself is good stewardship

 Counseling for Pastors & Ministry Staff

 During challenging seasons of ministry and life, ministry leaders can get the support they need.
 Geneva offers access to a national network of Christian counselors and coaches through our counseling and wellbeing benefit.
-Affordable, confidential, and easily accessible, we recommend that every church and ministry provide this as a benefit for staff.
+Affordable, confidential, and easily accessible, we recommend that every church provide this as a benefit for staff.

 Counseling for PCA Pastors’ Wives